 How to use the briefing template

-BACKGROUND: This is explaining the relevant context to the project, not the entire history of the brand.
+BACKGROUND: This should explain only the relevant context to the project, not the entire history of the brand.

 DELIVERABLES: What medium is this being delivered on?
 This affects the project’s strategy.
-You also need to look at what makes this product different.
 Do you have any examples of what has previously worked for your brand or products, and just as importantly, what hasn't worked in the past ?

-TONE OF COMMUNICATION: This helps the agency to keep consistency between your other messaging.
+TONE OF COMMUNICATION: This helps the agency to keep consistency in alignment with your other messaging.

-BRANDING REQUIREMENTS: This should all be in the CI.
+BRANDING REQUIREMENTS: This should all be in the CI (corporate identity) documents.

 KEY MESSAGES: What is the SINGLE most important thing this project needs to communicate.